UponTheSky/fullstackopen/part11/a.md

 1. coworking: different local machine / branch / bad code
 2. automation: production pipeline is to long(dev => test, build => deploy)
 3. different deploy environment: local(macOS) vs cloud(linux)

+# Review(on May 14th, 2023)

+## Restart from the beginning
+- Essential questions
+  1. What is product?
+What does it mean to the customers, developers, and other team members?
+  2. What is collaboration?
+Why is it important and how do you achieve it?

+- Answers:
+  1. Product is our goal: We want to deliever values to our customers.
+Not only for making money and make our ends meet, but also for creating values do we work together.
+Here "We" doesn't only mean the company and its members, but also the customers as well.
+Customers give feedback to the product, and from that the company can improve the quality of the product(or maybe stop making it).

+  2. Obviously a large-scale software cannot be made by a single person.
+We need to work together to achieve our goal: product.
+But how, at least in the development part?
+And also, what in other part, such as CMS, marketing, sales, or even HR?
+What about our customers?

+  3. So all the answers to the questions can boil down to this single question: how are we going to collaborate well, inside a SLDC?

+## What is CI, CD, and DevOps?
+- This is why we need DevOps
+- DevOps is a paradigm about SW development practices aiming at the collaboration: development team itself, sales, marketing, HR, etc., and the customers.
+  - CI(continuous integration, **Dev**) is a set of practices for the development team
+    - frequent merging into the main branch
+    - automation of the processes for the code quality: lint, build, test, release, and deploy

+  - CD(continuous delivery, **Ops**) is another set of practices, but this time it is for both the devlopement team and the other stakeholders
+    - keep the main branch deployable at all times

+  - but these two processes usually go together and hard to distinguish in practice

+- But why CI/CD?
+  - "work on my machine" problem: frequent merge makes the workflow more consistent, and testing could be done in the same environment as the one for the production as well
+    - it is basically, "lack of communication in terms of code"

+- Why do we need automation?
+  - to accomodate such frequent merging and code sharing

+- other topics: tag, documentation